lovelypeach/my-awesome-flutter/README.md

 ## Input

 * [datetime_picker_formfield](https://pub.dev/packages/datetime_picker_formfield) - A TextFormField that emits DateTimes and helps show Material, Cupertino, and other style picker dialogs.
+* [flutter_calendar_carousel](https://pub.dev/packages/flutter_calendar_carousel) - Calendar widget for flutter that is swipeable.
+This widget can help you build customizable calendar with scrollable actions.
 * [flutter_linkify](https://pub.dev/packages/flutter_linkify) - Turns text URLs and emails into clickable inline links in text for Flutter.

 ## Internationalization and Localization